its-me-jay/Twitter-api/README.md

 1) This api is used to perform any operations on the database.
 2) Run the code.
 You will be prompted with three options:

-   # 1 to directly search in db:
+   # 1: To directly search in db:
         This option will let you search for a keyword in database.
 (Search is performed on fields username, screenname, tweet         text and hashtags).
 It checks, if "entered string is present" in any of the above fields and displays the results.
-   # 2 to put filters
+   # 2: To put filters
         This option lets you put four types of filters on data.
           1) username/screenname : This option lets you filter all the tweets by a particular user.
           2) Datetime : This option lets you filter all tweets that are created between "from" datetime and "to" datetime.